 Before escaping to Hawaii or reading all the self-help books friends have likely given you, here are eight financial moves to consider.

 Breakups are never easy, but when a marriage or common-law relationship ends, it can be difficult to know how to take care of yourself financially while still processing the emotional side of the split.
-Before escaping on a trip to Hawaii or reading the numerous self-help books friends have likely pressed into your hands, here are eight financial moves to consider.

 1. Update Your Financial Accounts